 In exceptional cases, the GBER may not be sufficient for organizations that would like to participate in an Interreg North Sea project.
 However, these organisations may be able to participate in the project under another State aid scheme called de minimis.
 For partners from Belgium, Denmark, France, the Netherlands, Germany and Sweden, de minimis aid may be granted in an aggregated manner.
-For these partners, the maximum amount of aid available may be up to 6×200.000 per undertaking over a period of three fiscal years.
-Please contact the joint secretariat if this is relevant for your project.

-4 This is part of the amended GBER regulation that went into force on 23 June 2023.
+&lt;sup>4 This is part of the amended GBER regulation that went into force on 23 June 2023.
 This is an update to article 7(1) of regulation 651/2014.

-$^{^{2}}$ Commission Regulation (EU) 2021/1237, Article 1(3).
+&lt;sup>2 Commission Regulation (EU) 2021/1237, Article 1(3).
 The amended GBER regulation has increased the maximum support to 2.2 million EUR.
-This is an increase of 200.000 EUR when compared to the previous version of the regulation. .
+This is an increase of 200.000 EUR when compared to the previous version of the regulation.

-3 According to Commission Regulation (EU) 2021/1237, Article 20(3), "the aid intensity shall not exceed the maximum co-financing rate provided for in [...]
+&lt;sup>3 According to Commission Regulation (EU) 2021/1237, Article 20(3), "the aid intensity shall not exceed the maximum co-financing rate provided for in [...]
 Regulation (EU) 2021/1059, [...]".
 The Interreg Regulation 2021/1059, Article 13(1) sets the co-financing rate at the level of each Interreg programme at a maximum of 80%.
 Since the programme co-financing rate does not exceed 60%, there is no violation of the aid intensity rule.